Ali-Kabbadj/Playnite-Store/README.md

 ## Community & Data Moderation

-GamesNexus relies on community curation to keep game metadata and repack links clean and organized.
+GamesNexus hopes to rely on community curation to keep game metadata and repack links clean and organized.
 If you want to help us sort orphan repacks, assign genres, or submit new repack sources, check out our **[Community Pipeline Guide](./docs/ARCHITECTURE_AND_PIPELINE.md#community-data-pipeline)**.

 ![Admin Panel Dashboard](./docs/assets/admin-panel-dashboard.png)

-### Local Database Setup (Recreation)
+### Note : Local Database Setup (Recreation)

 To recreate the `playnitedb` database locally using the repository dump, follow these steps (insure you have postgress installed):